ajoposor/aoPlotlyAddOn/README.md

    * **reading of data from Energy Information Agency api**
    * **calculate traces** with generic formula applied to loaded traces
    * **calculate real/deflated traces** from loaded traces
+   * **add factor and/or shift to read data** applicable to specific source/trace combination.

 ## License